-Success at UMW is significantly associated with a student’s ability to learn and live in an environment in which his or her wellness is respected and promoted, and in which his or her responsibility to the community – in other words, citizenship – is emphasized.
-These are the overall goals of the Office of Student Conduct and Responsibility, within the Division of Student Affairs.
+Success at UMW is significantly associated with a student’s ability to learn and live in an environment in which their wellness is respected and promoted, and in which their responsibility to the community – in other words, citizenship – is emphasized.
+These are the overall goals of the Office of Student Conduct and Responsibility (OSCAR), within the Division of Student Affairs.

-Furthermore, the Office of Student Conduct and Responsibility believes that students themselves should play an important role in promoting wellness, citizenship, and the acquisition of good interpersonal skills.
-To that end, the Office supports and advises student leadership in a variety of areas, including student-driven initiatives such as the Student Conduct Review Board (SCRIB), the White Ribbon Campaign, the National Society for Collegiate Scholars, and WMWC, the University’s radio station.
+Furthermore, the Office of Student Conduct and Responsibility (OSCAR) believes that students themselves should play an important role in promoting wellness, citizenship, and the acquisition of good interpersonal skills.
+To that end, OSCAR supports and advises student leadership in a variety of areas, including student-driven initiatives such as the Student Conduct Review Board (SCRIB), the National Society for Collegiate Scholars, and WMWC (the University’s radio station).

 Raymond Tuttle, Ph.D .